 Preparation for jury began for Year 2 students the moment the design brief was given.
 This was our first ever studio and was titled ‘Doctor’s Dream House’.
-We had few weeks to prepare for jury, thus meditating like Buddhist monks just to come up with that ‘perfect design’ was needless – No Time!
+We had few weeks to prepare for the jury, thus meditating like Buddhist monks just to come up with that ‘perfect design’ was needless – No Time!

-Luckily, Jury was postponed till after exams.
+Luckily, Jury was postponed till after the exams.
 We were relieved, however, we were quickly done with exams and had just 12 days left before our new jury date.
-We had heard tales of how people would not leave their drawing boards, not even for a shower, until the day of jury.
+We had heard tales of how people would not leave their drawing boards, not even for a shower, until the day of the jury.
 It was not a tale, it had become our reality!
 Then came the day many dreaded.
 We faced stern critiques.

 14th of May faded away slowly and for the Year 2 students, it’s a day to always remember and the first of many more to come.